joaojeronimo/tcp-to-tls/README.md

       -port=0: Remote port to connect.
 Mandatory.
       -insecure-skip-verify=false: Skip verification of server's certificate chain and host name -interface="": Local interface to bind to.
 Defaults to every interface available.
-      -local-port=-1: Remote port to bind to.
+      -local-port=8888: Remote port to bind to.
 Defaults to port-1.

 ## Example

 In this example we'll use tcp-to-tls and connect to example.com on port 443 where this [example website](https://example.com) is served.
-Then we use curl to retrieve it from [http://localhost:9001](http://localhost:9091).
+Then we use curl to retrieve it from [http://localhost:9001](http://localhost:8888).
 Notice that we will get it using HTTP instead of HTTPS (because tcp-to-tls took care of wrapping the connection in TLS).

-    tcp-to-tls -host="example.com" -port=443 -local-port=9091 &
+    tcp-to-tls -host="example.com" -port=443 &
-    curl http://localhost:9091 -H "Host: example.com"
+    curl http://localhost:8888 -H "Host: example.com"

+## Installing

+    $ make
+    $ make install

+## Keeping it running

+If want this to be running all the time and you are running Ubuntu, there is an upstart service sample you can copy to `/etc/init/tcp-to-tls.conf` and then start it with `sudo service tcp-to-tls start`.

+If you are running a systemd based Linux distribution, then copy the systemd service sample to `/lib/systemd/system/tcp-to-tls.service` and start it with `sudo systemctl start tcp-to-tls`.

+Rember to change the arguments in both scripts to make them connect to your desired host and port.

+Both scripts will have the service restart if it fails and start on startup (the upstart one even starts when there is an internet connection, I don't know how to do that with sytemd, if you do please send me a PR).

 ## Caveat